Book-Desserts!

 The Elephant in the Room — One Fat Man’s Quest to Get Smaller in a Growing America by Tommy Tomlinson.
 What a better world we’d live in if this book were required reading in all schools.
 A generation of kids with a deeper understanding and compassion for those with weight issues?
 Not only is it time, but Tomlinson is showing us the way.

 The Splendid and the Vile: A Saga of Churchill, Family, and Defiance during the Blitz by Erik Larson.
 Wow.
 That’s it: just wow.
 (One cool thing about this book: problems seem tiny compared to Churchill’s challenge of ridding the earth of Hitler and his flying monkeys.)
 Erik Larsen is genius at writing thrilling non-fiction.
-My review: Masterpiece.
+My review: Total Masterpiece.

-The unwinding of the miracle : a memoir of life, death, and everything that comes after by Julie Yip-Williams.
+The Unwinding of the Miracle : a Memoir of Life, Death, and Everything that Comes After by Julie Yip-Williams.
 Okay, I’m not wild about tearjerkers, but this one completely works.
 I absolutely love how Julie creates life as she’s dealing with cancer.
 Amazing woman.
 Incredible story.

-The Unthinkable: Who Survives When Disaster Strikes – and Why by Amanda Ripley and it blew me away.
+The Unthinkable: Who Survives When Disaster Strikes – and Why by Amanda Ripley: blew me away.
 Years later, the author’s specific real-life stories – and their “lessons” — are still with me.
 I didn’t have to look any of this up in order to refresh my memory: one guy fell off a cruise ship into the Gulf of Mexico, another saved every person in his company when 9/11 hit, and hoo-boy, there’s a tsunami story of survival that’s impossible to forget.
 An Amazon reviewer put it perfectly when she wrote, “I fully believe this book should be read by every single person in the world.”
 (Thank you C.C.
 Chivers!)
 My review: the author wrote a gripping read that will always be with you.

 Thunderstruck by Erik Larson tells how Marconi’s wireless communication invention went hand-in-glove with England’s second most famous murder (after Jack the Ripper).
 And the second most famous murder wasn’t gory stuff.
 (There’s a different reason that the murder was so well-known in England.)
 You guys, the ending to this book is astonishing.
 If you haven’t read Larson he shares stories from history and tells them in the most insanely exciting way possible.
 Review about Thunderstruck: the first 100 pages is a tad dry and somewhat focuses on Marconi and his place in our world.
 But around page 100, the book picks up and then soars.
 I highly recommend Thunderstruck, but if you get bored, just skim like I did.
 At a certain point your skimming days will be over.

 We Are Never Meeting in Real Life by Samantha Irby.
 Genre: hilarious-memoir.
-This book is perfect when you just want to read the details of a woman with normal problems, but sees them from a funny filter.
+This book is perfect when you just want to read the details of a woman with normal problems, but sees them through a funny filter.

 Self-Help on Steroids.